 Small Business Financing: Support legislation providing incentives for commercial financial institutions to extend credit to small businesses.
 Oppose any legislation that would duplicate regulatory practices and unnecessarily impose additional state authority to oversee financial transactions.

 Prison Enterprises: Oppose expansion of prison enterprises or inmate labor and services not used solely in correctional facilities, and support legislation requiring a public certification process, including economic impact studies, prior to the establishment of such programs.

 Consumer Advocacy: Oppose legislation that would establish new programs within new or existing agencies or departments that require public funding for representation or intervention in regulatory proceedings.

-Renee Amar serves as the Director of the Small Business Council.
-In this capacity her responsibilities include issues that shape and impact Louisiana's small businesses.
+Brian Davis serves as Director of the Small Business Council.
+In this capacity, his responsibilities include issues that impact Louisiana’s small businesses.

 Director, Small Business Council, LABI